Table of Contents

 Remember the waterfalls formed by the melting glacier in the distance featured in segment 2?
 By the end of segment 3, you climbed up the mountain enough to get a very close look at it.

-Segment 3 highlight No.2 – beautiful wild flowers
+Segment 3 highlights No.2 – beautiful wildflowers

 This segment concludes in a meadow area filled with wildflowers.
-Purple, coral and yellow are among the dominant beautiful colors.
+Purple, coral, and yellow are among the dominant beautiful colors.

 This is also the area where you likely encounter bighorn sheep.
 Their mountain climbing skill is outstanding, to say the least.